Master-Details in PHP

 - Implement pagination for large datasets.

-- Use database indexing on frequently queried fields.
+- Add database indexes on frequently queried fields (id, category).

 User Experience

-Section titled “User Experience”- Highlight the currently selected item.
+Section titled “User Experience”- Highlight the currently selected item in the list.